Adrian Ferreira, MPT/Owner

 Using proven methods combined with empathy

-Turning personal experience into a career and commitment to quality therapy
+Turning personal experience into a career and advanced quality care

 ACL rehab and injury prevention

 “I’m really proud of the work we have been able to do both in and out of our practice with the Sportsmetrics ACL injury prevention program.
 It has proven to be critical in the rehab we provide for all knee injuries, but especially when returning to sports after ACL reconstruction.
 The program has given me some great opportunities to speak in front of classrooms and auditoriums to spread the word about injury prevention.
 We have reached countless numbers of students, parents, coaches & athletic trainers in our effort to educate as many people possible about reducing the risk of ACL and other serious knee injuries.
 It is important for young athletes to understand that it is possible to reduce their risk of knee injury through proper training.
 This is especially important with the female athletes who are more prone to knee injury.
 There has been great progress on this issue, but we still have a long way to go.”

 Jenna has been a part of the Soaring Eagle team for several years.
 She began as an aide while completing her graduate program, and eventually transitioned to a Physical Therapist.
 Jenna completed her undergraduate degree in Kinesiology at James Madison University, and received her Doctorate in Physical Therapy at Mercy College.
 She currently works full time in the New York City schools, providing physical therapy to special needs children.
 Her professional interests include outpatient orthopedics and pediatrics.
 In her spare time, Jenna enjoys spending time with her friends and family, traveling, and being outdoors.

 - Doctor of Physical Therapy